 You’ll also need to establish a project team.
 This team should consist of representatives from various departments that will either drive FedRAMP compliance or be affected by it.
 Your team should include at least the following stakeholders:

-- System or software engineers
+• System or software engineers

-- System security engineers
+• System security engineers

-- Corporate IT staff
+• Corporate IT staff

-- Customer service specialists
+• Customer service specialists

-- Human resources
+• Human resources

-- A 3PAO
+• A 3PAO

 Participate in FedRAMP Training

-The FedRAMP PMO recommends that when a CSP is bidding for FedRAMP compliance, all stakeholders at that CSP should participate in free FedRAMP training to assure that everyone is aligned with the government’s expectations and how your organization’s units will fit into the overall compliance program.
+The FedRAMP PMO recommends that when a CSP is bidding for FedRAMP compliance, all stakeholders at that CSP should participate in free FedRAMP training to ensure that everyone is aligned with the government’s expectations and how your organization’s units will fit into the overall compliance program.

 FedRAMP training courses are geared for several groups:

-- CSPs.
+• CSPs.
 This FedRAMP training course helps CSPs understand the requirements of the security package and gives a detailed overview of the required templates and their supporting documentation.

-- 3PAOs.
+• 3PAOs.
 This FedRAMP training course is required for all 3PAOs seeking FedRAMP recognition.
 It focuses on specific functions, processes, procedures, policies, and guidance needed to complete their assessment of a CSP.

-- Federal agencies.
+• Federal agencies.
 This course provides agency stakeholders with the best practices and tips for successfully implementing the FedRAMP authorization process.

 Establish Business Context

-In general, the ability to understand the detailed steps of each business process from end to end will allow your organization to facilitate integration between cross functional teams; identify any dependencies between existing processes and opportunities for improvement; quantify and understand any gaps between existing processes and FedRAMP requirements; and better align your organizational culture and governance process with FedRAMP system authorization requirements.
+In general, the ability to understand the detailed steps of each business process from end to end will allow your organization to facilitate integration between cross-functional teams, identify any dependencies between existing processes and opportunities for improvement, quantify and understand any gaps between existing processes and FedRAMP requirements; and better align your organizational culture and governance process with FedRAMP system authorization requirements.

 Engage with a Sponsoring Agency

-Whether you’re working with the JAB or a 3PAO, the principle is the same: establishing a relationship with the agency that will determine the organization-defined requirements for FedRAMP authorization will only make the process easier for you, especially since the 3PAO or JAB must provide the final approval and sign off to grant your system an ATO or P-ATO, respectively.
+Whether you’re working with the JAB or a 3PAO, the principle is the same: establishing a relationship with the agency that will determine the organization-defined requirements for FedRAMP authorization will only make the process easier for you, primarily since the 3PAO or JAB must provide the final approval and sign off to grant your system an ATO or P-ATO, respectively.

 Get Help

-If you haven’t already, you should first consider partnering with a 3PAO – specifically, an organization that is certified to perform FedRAMP assessments and has met the requirements set forth by A2LA, ISO/IEC 17020, and the FedRAMP PMO.
-(A 3PAO is also required to demonstrate mastery of FedRAMP by successfully completing the government’s Cyber Range Assessment.)
+If you haven’t already, you should first consider partnering with a 3PAO – specifically, an organization certified to perform FedRAMP assessments and has met the requirements set forth by A2LA, ISO/IEC 17020, and the FedRAMP PMO.
+(A 3PAO is also required to demonstrate mastery of FedRAMP by completing the government’s Cyber Range Assessment.)

 A 3PAO can help you determine whether a control is met based on the associated risk and control contact; assure the appropriate architectural, process, and staffing changes are identified and implemented; minimize the cost and project duration; and certify that the requirements are met and that the system is appropriately secure.

-Manage Compliance with Reciprocity ZenComply
+Manage Compliance with RiskOptics ZenGRC

 FedRAMP compliance generally requires a considerable investment in time and resources, particularly for organizations using outdated systems and tools to achieve and maintain compliance.
 Even then, initial compliance certification is only half the battle.